jermania321/BFH-PY/README.md

 Once the conversion is complete, an option to donwload the video will show up, clicking on which downloads an mp4 file which the user can play whenever they want.
 ![image](https://user-images.githubusercontent.com/33323329/119375111-09e6a380-bcd8-11eb-81d6-fe4355eeca99.png)

+Visit the site to try it yourself! (https://audio-vizz.herokuapp.com/main)

 ## Libraries used
 librosa - 0.8.0,